Saturday, October 13, 2012

 "Food Scientists who have studied the subjective sensation of juiciness find that it consists of two phases: the initial impression of moisture as you bite into a food, and the continued release of moisture as you chew.
 Juiciness at first bite comes from the meat's own free water, while continued juiciness comes from the meat's fat and flavor, both of which stimulate the flow of our own saliva."

-Well-done steak is almost completely devoid of what McGee calls "free-water" or juices.
-As McGee writes elsewhere: Well-done steak has "nearly all of its proteins denatured, is frankly stiff to the touch, little juice is apparent, and both juice and interior are a dull tan or gray."
+Well-done steak is almost devoid of what McGee calls "free-water"--or juices.
+McGee writes elsewhere: Well-done steak has "nearly all of its proteins denatured, is frankly stiff to the touch, little juice is apparent, and both juice and interior are a dull tan or gray."

 Little juice is apparent.
 Quite simply, a well-done steak has no "initial impression of moisture" and "no continued release of moisture."